About

 Research

-- Tak-Huen Chau and Kin-Man Wan, Pour (Tear) Gas on Fire?
-Violent Confrontations and Anti-Government Backlash, Political Science Research and Methods, 2024
+- Pour (Tear) Gas on Fire?
+Violent Confrontations and Anti-Government Backlash, with Kin-Man Wan

 - Ungated preprint